-- 1. For subrecipients subject to the requirements of an audit in accordance with OMB Circular A-133, the DCED contract(s) must be audited as a major program.
-DCED will accept an audit in accordance with OMB Circular A-133, instead of a project audit, when at least a portion of the DCED funding originated from a federal funding source. - 2.
-For subrecipients subject to the requirements of an audit in accordance with OMB Circular A-133, and where all of the DCED funds for projects originated from the Commonwealth of Pennsylvania, the DCED contracts must still be audited as major programs although DCED may require that separate project compliance audits be performed, after the projects have ended. - 3.
-For subrecipients not subject to OMB Circular A-133 audit requirements, the DCED special reporting requirements mandate that a separate DCED project compliance audit in accordance with Government Auditing Standards (GAS) be performed.
+- 1. For subrecipients subject to the requirements of an audit in accordance with OMB Circular A-133, DCED will accept an audit in accordance with OMB Circular A-133, instead of a project audit, when at least a portion of the DCED funding originated from a federal funding source. - 2.
+For subrecipients not subject to OMB Circular A-133 audit requirements, the DCED special reporting requirements mandate that a separate DCED project compliance audit in accordance with Government Auditing Standards (GAS), and with DCED Closeout Guidelines for Contracts with State Funding, be performed.